 School of Medicine Couch Biomedical Research Building

-The 200,000-sf Couch Biomedical Research Building is located on open space (surface parking and landscaped areas).
-In years past, this was a residential neighborhood with small single-family masonry residences that have been razed leaving buried subsurface rubble.
+The 200,000-sf, LEED Gold certified Couch Biomedical Research Building is located on open space (surface parking and landscaped areas) at Washington University.
+In years past, this was a residential neighborhood with small single family masonry residences that have been razed leaving buried subsurface rubble.

-The facility replaces older, less efficient research space with new, highly flexible space to accommodate new research teams and interdisciplinary research.
+The facility replaces older, less efficient research space with new, highly flexible space to accommodate new research teams and interdisciplinary research, plus BSL-2 laboratories for all disciplines and genotyping laboratories.
 It houses the Department of Genetics, the Center for Genome Sciences & Systems Biology, the Department of Medicine and the Department of Developmental Biology.

 The six-story building has a basement and penthouse for mechanical space.
 The remainder of the building is designed and fit out for research labs and associated lab support functions.